plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/security/mojo.md

   // supposed to only pass one non-null argument per call?
   Teleport(Animal?, Fungi?, Goat?, Plant?) => ();

-  // Does this return all stats if sucess is true?
+  // Does this return all stats if success is true?
 Or just the categories that
   // the teleporter already has stats for?
 The intent is uncertain, so wrapping
   // the disparate values into a result struct would be cleaner.
   GetStats() =>